 “There’s something to be said for the communication, negotiation and networking skills that can be developed and honed through a cold calling experience,” Wright says.

-That’s because cold calling can help you build rapport with with prospective clients.
+That’s because cold calling can help you build rapport with prospective clients.
 Talking to potential clients about their financial goals and needs can help create personal connections, which can be challenging to achieve through email.

 Cold calling can help you start a conversation with a potential client about their money choices, with you as their “helper.”
-Prospective clients may know they need help with shaping their financial plan and your cold call can be the trigger that prompts them to take action.
+Prospective clients may know that they need help with shaping their financial plan and your cold call can be the trigger that prompts them to take action.

 Cold Calling Scripts for Financial Advisors